tiiiecherle/osx_install_config/README.md

 When formatting your drive be sure to select macOS Extended (Journaled) for best compatibility.
 I always rename my drives for easier use of the terminal with a name without spaces.
 So all scripts from me are using `macintosh_hd` as name for the main partition of the installed macOS.

-1	NVRAM and system integrity protection
+1	NVRAM, system integrity protection and secure boot
 -----
 Script 1a adjusts NVRAM parameters.
 Adjust to your needs and run it.